loolzaaa/vue-gaming-room/README.md

 // REQUIRED: This is your room background import bgImg from '@/assets/bg.jpeg'

-// OPTIONAL: This is ypur settings component implementation import SettingsMain from '@/components/SettingsMain.vue'
+// OPTIONAL: This is your settings component implementation import SettingsMain from '@/components/SettingsMain.vue'

 // OPTIONAL: Fine-tune background styles const bgStyles = {
-  position: '52% 0',
+  position: '52% 0', // CSS: background-position
-  opacity: 0.75,
+  opacity: 0.75, // Background overlay opacity
-  color: '#000'
+  color: '#000', // Background overlay color
 }

 // OPTIONAL: You can provide link (precedence) or component with game rules